samkaff/WormyTheWorm/README.md

 from scp import SCPClient
 ```

-The above must be installed on the local machine for the program to run successfully.
+The functions above must be installed on the local machine for the program to run successfully.
 Use the below code to install each successfully.

 **Pip:**
 ```sh